The Spirit World

 AN OPPRESSOR HAS FALLEN (14:12-15)

 Continuing in the figurative strain, the world ruler is said to be so ambitious that he would fain have unseated the Supreme Himself, whether in the heavens, or on Mount Zion or Moriah, or in the thick cloud about His dwelling place.
 The fall of the oppressor was to be so great that it is figured as a fall from the heavens.
 This is in strict correspondence with the exalted boast, which was true of the past king of Babylon, and will also be the case with him who takes the greater role in the future, denying to Yahweh any rights in the earth He created.
 Instead of raising himself to the heavens, this one will be brought down to a place in a crypt.
 Those who attain the highest heights in opposition to Elohim will be accorded the lowest place in the end.
-The word “Lucifer” (14:12) of the Authorized Version has little relation to the Hebrew.
-It is not a noun, but rather a verb, the Hiphil Imperative of ill, HOWL.
-The plural form occurs at 13:6, where the Authorized Version renders it “howl.”
-The words which follow (“Son of Dawn”) are a concession to his boast, yet are used by the figure irony to introduce the warning of the next line.
+The word "Lucifer" (14:12) of the Authorized Version has little relation to the Hebrew.
+It is not a noun, but rather a verb, the Hiphil Imperative of ill, Howl.
+The words which follow ("Son of Dawn") are a concession to his boast, yet are used by the figure irony to introduce the warning of the next line.